duckwork/.emacs.d/README.md

 ## Original init.el

-	;; This file replaces itself with the actual configuration when ;; first run.
-To keep only this version in git, run this command:
+This file replaces itself with the actual configuration when it's first run.
+For easy installation, *this* is the `init.el` file in git &#x2013; and you probably want to keep it that way.
+To keep git from trying to update `init.el` when it's re-tangled, type this in the repo:

-	;;
-	;; git update-index --assume-unchanged init.el
+	git update-index --assume-unchanged init.el

-	;;
-	;; If it needs to be changed, start tracking it again thusly:
-	;;
+If, for some reason, you want to change this original file to be re-tracked, run this command:

-	;; git update-index --no-assume-unchanged init.el
+	git update-index --no-assume-unchanged init.el

+Otherwise, here's the actual, original `init.el` that tangles this Org file and gets us going.

 	(require 'org)
 	(find-file (concat user-emacs-directory "config.org"))